ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 1. The "size" of the log tree, defined as the number of log entries (leaves) it contains.
 2. The root hashes of the "full subtrees" of the log tree.
-The full subtrees are those which are the largest powers of two possible.
+The full subtrees are the balanced subtrees which are as large as possible.
+That is, they do not have another balanced subtree as their parent.
 This allows the Transparency Log to provide more space-efficient consistency and inclusion proofs than if just the root hash was retained.
 3. The timestamps of the log entries along the frontier.
 This will be used to ensure that subsequent log entry timestamps are correct.